 The proposed Project development includes large-lot single-family lots which include minimal impervious areas.
 The single-family lots will be restricted to a maximum impervious value of 10% per lot.
-As discussed above in Step 1, the residential lots are exempt from WQCV See Planner's requirements and the Public ROW will meet County MS4 requirements by using runoff Prelim.
-Plan. reduction methods which will meet the 60% runoff reduction standard.
+Lots 2, 6 and 7 include private/shared gravel driveways which will count towards the 10% maximum impervious allotment of those lots.
+As all of the lots are built out with future impervious coverings such as houses, out-buildings, driveways, sidewalks and patios, impervious values for each lot will be considered up to a maximum of 10% for each lot.
+As discussed above in Step 1, the residential lots are exempt from WQCV requirements and the Public ROW will meet County MS4 requirements by using runoff reduction methods which will meet the 60% runoff reduction standard.

-IF the gravel drives are Step 4: Consider Need for Industrial and Commercial BMPs roadways, they will need WQ.
+Step 4: Consider Need for Industrial and Commercial BMPs

 The proposed Project consists of a single-family subdivision.
 No industrial and commercial uses or developments are anticipated as part of the proposed development.